sumonst21/intro-to-python-for-data-science/chapter-2-python-lists/README.md

+# Python Lists
+Learn to store, access and manipulate data in lists: the first step towards efficiently working with huge amounts of data.

 ## Create a list
 As opposed to int, bool etc., a list is a compound data type; you can group values together: